This project facilitates the reading and writing of SD flash memory cards

 The fsync() is used to synchronize the data written to main buffer with the

 card.
-Other applications calls this flush() and you can rename it like this
+Other applications calls this flush() and you can rename it like that if

 Knowing that writing the flash memory too often has a negative impact, you may ask how often should the fsync() function be used.
 That depends on some factors.
 For example in data logging: how important is the data?
 Could you afford the loss of data collected over 5 minutes for example?
 How often is the data collected?
 How likely is for the power to the micro or card to go down?
 If you log a temperature sensor once an hour then you could use fsync() every hour.
 Ideally you would write to a card as less often as possible.
 Say you write every 5 minutes, that is over 100k writes over a year.
 Writing once a minute means 525k in a year.
 Considering that a good card has wear level protection, that might not affect the card as much.
 I am not an expert in flash memory so I prefer to play safe and write the card as less often as possible.